Nonlocal Machine-Learned Exchange Functional for Molecules and Solids: Introduction

-Several approaches to design improved XC functionals have been pursued in the literature.
-Many popular functionals, like PBE~\cite{Perdew1996} and SCAN~\cite{Sun2015}, are designed primarily or entirely based on mathematical constraints obeyed by the exact functional.
-Constraint-based functionals are often considered trustworthy because they can predict molecular properties without being explicitly tuned to match them, reducing the risk of bias toward a particular property or set of systems~\cite{Perdew2005,Kaplan2023}.
-However, some of the most popular and accurate XC functionals for main-group chemistry are empirically fit to chemical data~\cite{Stephens1994,Mardirossian2014}.
-Recently, significant progress has been made toward combining constraint and data-based design approaches using machine learning~\cite{PhysRevB.104.L161109,Nagai2020,Kasim2021,Nagai2022,Trepte2022,Sparrow2022,Bystrom2022}, culminating in the development of the DM21 functional~\cite{Kirkpatrick2021}, which achieves state-of-the-art accuracy on main-group chemistry benchmarks and also improves the description of static correlation by fitting fractional charge constraints.
-However, these developments have a few key shortcomings, the most notable of which is their computational cost.
+While promising, these developments have a few key shortcomings, the most notable of which is their computational cost.
 DM21 uses a local range-separated hybrid formalism, which is both computationally expensive (even more so than global hybrid DFT) and not widely available for the plane-wave DFT codes typically used for investigating large extended systems.
 As a result, DM21 has not been applied to solids.
-To the best of our knowledge, no nonlocal machine-learned functional has yet been implemented for both molecular (Gaussian-type orbital) and extended (plane-wave) DFT calculations.
-All ML XC functionals that have been applied to solids have been limited to the semilocal form~\cite{Wellendorff2012,Wellendorff2014,Lundgaard2016,Trepte2022,Kovacs2022,Nagai2022} (with the exception of minimally parameterized nonlocal van der Waals terms).
+To the best of our knowledge, no nonlocal machine-learned functional has yet been implemented for both molecular (Gaussian-type orbital) and extended (plane-wave) DFT calculations, with the exception of the DeePKS approach~\cite{doi:10.1021/acs.jctc.0c00872,Li2022}.
+However, DeePKS uses geometry-dependent (rather than universal) functionals and is trained for specific systems, so it does not fulfill the role of a broadly chemically transferable model.
+All other ML XC functionals that have been applied to solids have been limited to the semilocal form~\cite{Wellendorff2012,Wellendorff2014,Lundgaard2016,Trepte2022,Kovacs2022,Nagai2022} (with the exception of minimally parameterized van der Waals functionals and one concurrent work by Riemelmoser \emph{et al.}~\cite{Riemelmoser2023} that introduced a nonlocal functional for \ce{C}, \ce{H}, and \ce{O}-containing systems).
 This limitation restricts the application space of ML functionals by preventing their use in applications where hybrid DFT accuracy is needed.
 For example, hybrid DFT has proven useful for studying problems in catalysis within both Gaussian-type orbital and plane-wave codes~\cite{Mavros2014,Shukla2022} and for addressing the ``band-gap problem'' in DFT~\cite{Borlido2019}.
 In addition to this technical limitation, applications of ML functionals to complex and heterogeneous systems are limited by their lack of transferability and universality, as they have previously only been trained on molecular systems.

 These limitations raise the question of whether machine learning models can leverage more efficient features to balance accuracy and computational cost.
 One possible approach in this direction is to generate nonlocal features by taking integrals of the density over some set of kernel functions~\cite{Lei2019descriptors,Nagai2020}.
 This way, an ML model of the XC functional can capture nonlocal information about the density without evaluating the computationally demanding exact exchange operator required for hybrid DFT.
 In line with this strategy, we recently introduced the Compressed Scale-Invariant Density Representation (CIDER) formalism for learning the exchange functional~\cite{Bystrom2022}, in which the nonlocal features were designed to enforce the uniform scaling rule~\cite{Levy1985} on the learned exchange functional.
 We demonstrated that the exchange functional can be accurately learned with the CIDER approach.
 However, the high computational cost of computing the features, lack of implementation for plane-wave DFT, and need to compute and fit the exchange energy density (rather than the total exchange energy) limited the practicality of our model and restricted its application to small molecules.